DellGEOS/AzureStackHOLs/lab-guides/05-LifecycleManagerDeepDive/readme.md

 ## SBE Packages

+SBE package is a package provided by OEM to consistently update Azure Stack HCI solutions.

 **Minimal**
     Package, that contains only WDAC Policy.
 OEM can select the minimal level and keep using WAC Extension to update Azure Stack HCI Nodes (HPE).